Piotr-Lenarczyk/E-Biznes/README.md

 - Setup an ngrok tunnel<br>

 The server will now be available from public URL shown in the console<br>
 This container does not have graceful shutdown mechanisms and when forced to stop, will not release the tunnel.
-It needs to be done manually
+It needs to be done manually<br>
 5. Alternatively, server can be run locally according to needs (Usage #3)
 ```
 sbt run